-- 1. Illustrate and solve electrical circuits using network laws and theorem. - 2.
-Acquire knowledge about the single phase and three phase electrical circuits. - 3.
-Get exposure of magnetic circuits and transformers. - 4.
-Demonstrate the working principle of electrical machines. - 5.
-To introduce components of low voltage electrical installation.
+- 1. illustrate and solve electrical circuits using network laws and theorem. - 2. acquire knowledge about the single phase and three phase electrical circuits. - 3. get exposure of magnetic circuits and transformers. - 4. demonstrate the working principle of electrical machines. - 5. acquire the knowledge on components of low voltage electrical installation.

-(F120C) APPLIED PHYSICS
+(F120C) APPLIED PHYSICS (COMMON TO EEE, ECE & ECM)

-(Common to EEE, ECE, CSE, IT& ECM)

-- 1. Demonstrate skills in scientific inquiry, problem solving and laboratory techniques. - 2.
-Demonstrate competency and understanding of the concepts found in quantum mechanics, semiconductor physics, fiber optics and lasers and electromagnetic theory and a broad base of knowledge in physics. - 3.
-Solve non-traditional problems that potentially draw on knowledge in multiple areas of physics. - 4.
-Study applications in engineering like memory devices, transformer core and electromagnetic machinery. - 5.
-To study semiconductor physics, fiber optics and lasers and electromagnetic theory and a broad base of knowledge in physics.
+- 1. demonstrate skills in scientific inquiry, problem solving and laboratory techniques. - 2. demonstrate competency and understanding of the concepts found in Quantum Mechanics, Semiconductor physics, Fiber optics and lasers and Electromagnetic theory and a broad base of knowledge in physics. - 3. solve non-traditional problems that potentially draw on knowledge in multiple areas of physics. - 4. study applications in engineering like memory devices, transformer core and electromagnetic machinery. - 5. study semiconductor physics, Fiber optics and lasers and Electromagnetic theory and a broad base of knowledge in physics.

-Quantum Mechanics:
+UNIT-I: Quantum Mechanics: